riceissa/issarice.com/wiki/resolving-issues-with-the-irs.md

     - ["How To Write a Letter of Explanation to the IRS"](http://www.slideshare.net/SuccessTaxRelief/how-to-write-a-letter-of-explanation-to-the-irs) (slideshow version)
     - ["Sample IRS Penalty Abatement Request Letter"](http://www.taxdebthelp.com/tax-settlement/penalty-abatement/letter)
     - ["Letter to the IRS"](https://www.rocketlawyer.com/document/response-to-irs-notice.rl)

-July 1
-:   I asked ["Where to file Form 843 for penalties?"](http://money.stackexchange.com/questions/66856/where-to-file-form-843-for-penalties) at 9:32 PM.

-July 9
-:   Finally mailed the letter and Form 843 to the IRS.

 # External links